AlexandreAbraham/pynax/README.rst

   point, a mark is updated, then its value will be updated in all the plot where it appears.
 A mark has some intrisic properties, like color, that are used when the mark is drawn on a plot.
+  Note: Marks can be spread over several figures (ie several windows in matplotlib).

 * View: this is a kind of matplotlib axis, with some enhancement like the ability to draw several layers.
 All axis functionalities are not available in